This document is for command line interface (CLI) tools. Graphical User Interfaces (GUI) are out of scope.

 Consider which users may use a tool and cater the tool to the audience.

 Tools may have different integration expectations.
-For example, a developer doing mod development may expect tools to integrate with their Integrated Development Environment (IDE), while a build integration tool may be called from a script.
+For example, a developer doing component development may expect tools to integrate with their Integrated Development Environment (IDE), while a build integration tool may be called from a script.

 Grouping Related Tools

 Prefer to put related commands under a common tool, such as

 the team toward a shared workflow and provides a single point of

 Prefer subcommands to multiple tools.
 E.g. don't create tools with hyphenated